How to Predict a Frost: Will There be a Frost Tonight?

 How to Protect Plants from Frost

 A frost means damage or even death to many vegetable crops.
-However, there are vegetables which actually benefit from a frost.
+However, there are vegetables that actually benefit from a frost.
 The flavor of broccoli, for instance, actually improves if the plant has experienced a frost, and carrots get sweeter as the temperature drops.
 Know the frost resistance of different vegetables here

 • Keep an eye on the weather forecast.
 If it looks like temperatures are going to drop, get ready to protect tender plants.